jjzcru/elk/docs/logs.md

 elk logs [task] [flags]
 ```

-This command takes only one argument which is the name of the task that you want to attach the logs to the terminal.
-Optionally you can follow the args with the logs flags.
+This command takes only one argument which is the name of the `task` that you want to attach the logs.
+If the `task` do

-If the `task` do not have a `log` property it will throw an error.
+not have a `log` property it will throw an error.

 ## Examples